 Improving customer data management does not need to be complicated.
 A simple, structured process is usually the best way to move from messy records to a reliable system.

-- Audit your data sources, identify where customer information currently lives, including spreadsheets, inboxes, forms, shared drives, and handwritten notes.
+- Audit your data sources โ identify where customer information currently lives, including spreadsheets, inboxes, forms, shared drives, and handwritten notes.

-- Clean your records, remove duplicates, correct outdated details, and eliminate information you no longer need.
+- Clean your records โ remove duplicates, correct outdated details, and eliminate information you no longer need.

-- Define your key fields, for example, full name, email address, telephone number, lead source, company, and last contact date.
+- Define your key fields โ for example, full name, email address, telephone number, lead source, company, and last contact date.

-- Choose the right system; look for a secure, scalable platform that fits your team and supports your workflow.
+- Choose the right system โ look for a secure, scalable platform that fits your team and supports your workflow.

-- Import carefully, map fields properly and test with a small sample before carrying out a full migration.
+- Import carefully โ map fields properly and test with a small sample before carrying out a full migration.

 Standardising Your Data Entry

 Consistency matters just as much as storage.
 Using standard field formats and dropdown options where possible helps reduce errors, keeps reports cleaner, and makes it easier to filter or segment your contacts later.
+If one user enters “Referral”, another “referral”, and another “word of mouth”, reporting quickly becomes less reliable than it should be.

 Moving Data Safely